OAmAr/UConn-Transpo/semat/semeat-4.md

 ## Software System

-We should get moving on this...
+We are heading to our finishing point, just need to work on the quality and realiability aspects.

 ### Architecture Selected